Residue fields for a class of rational $\mathbf{E}_\infty$-rings and applications: Introduction

 This fundamental result was used in \cite{HS} to classify the \emph{thick subcategories} of the category of finite $p$-local spectra for a fixed prime $p$: all thick subcategories are defined by vanishing conditions for the various residue fields.
 One can attempt to ask such questions not only for spectra but for general symmetric monoidal, stable $\infty$-categories, as Hovey, Palmieri, and Strickland have considered in \cite{axiomatic}; whenever one has an analog of \Cref{nilpotence}, it is usually possible to prove results along these lines.

 For instance, let $A$ be an $\e{\infty}$-ring.
 Then one can try to study such questions in the $\infty$-category $\md(A)$ of $A$-modules.
 If $\pi_*(A)$ is concentrated in even degrees and is \emph{regular noetherian,} then it is possible to construct residue fields, prove an analog of \Cref{nilpotence}, and obtain a purely algebraic description of the thick subcategories of perfect $A$-modules.
-This has been observed independently by a number of authors (e.g., as a piece of forthcoming work of Antieau-Barthel-Gepner).
+This has been observed independently by a number of authors.
 For $\e{\infty}$-rings (such as the $\e{\infty}$-ring $\TMF$ of periodic topological modular forms) which are ``built up'' appropriately from such nice $\e{\infty}$-rings, it is sometimes possible to construct residue fields as well.
 We used this to classify thick subcategories for perfect modules over $\e{\infty}$-rings such as $\TMF$ in \cite{thick_am}.